-Section 7 of the Companies Act, 2013 provides for the procedure to be followed for of a company.
-The promotor of the company shall submit the following documents to the registrar of companies, whose jurisdiction the registered office of the company is proposed to be situated for registration.
+Section 7 of the Companies Act, 2013 provides for the procedure to be followed for the incorporations of a company.
+The promotor of the company shall submit the following documents to the Registrar of companies within whose jurisdiction the registered office of the company is proposed to be situated for registration.

-- (a) Memorandum and articles of the company duly signed by all the subscribers to the memorandum in such manner as may be prescribed;( - (b) A declaration in the prescribed form by an Advocate, a Chartered Accountant, Cost Accountant or Company Secretary in practice, who is engaged in the formation of the company and by a person named in the articles as a director, manager or secretary of the company; - (c) An affidavit from each of the subscribers to the memorandum and from persons named as the first directors, if any, in the articles stating that - (1) he is not convicted of any offence in connection with the promotion, formation or management of any company, or - (2) he has not been found guilty of any fraud or misfeasance or of any breach of duty to any company under this Act or any previous company law during the last five years. - (3) and that all the documents filed with the Registrar for registration of the company contain information that is correct and complete and true to the best of his knowledge and belief; - (d) The address for correspondence till registered office is established; - (e) All particulars of every subscriber to the memorandum along with the proof of identity; - (f) The particulars of the persons mentioned in the articles as the first directors of the company; - (g) The consent to act as directors of company in such form as may be prescribed.
+- (a) Memorandum and articles of the company duly signed by all the subscribers to the memorandum in such manner as may be prescribed; - (b) A declaration in the prescribed form by an Advocate, a Chartered Accountant, Cost Accountant or Company Secretary in practice, who is engaged in the formation of the company and by a person named in the articles as a director, manager or secretary of the company, that all the requirements of the Act and rules made thereunder in respect of registration; - (c) A declaration from each of the subscribers to the memorandum and from persons named as the first directors, if any, in the articles stating that (Form No. INC-9) - (1) he is not convicted of any offence in connection with the promotion, formation or management of any company, or - (2) he has not been found guilty of any fraud or misfeasance or of any breach of duty to any company under this Act or any previous company law during the last five years and - (3) that all the documents filed with the Registrar for registration of the company contain information that is correct and complete and true to the best of his knowledge and belief; - (d) The address for correspondence till registered office is established; - (e) All particulars of every subscriber to the memorandum along with the proof of identity; - (f) The particulars of the persons mentioned in the articles as the first directors of the company; - (g) The consent to act as directors of company in such form as may be prescribed.